 Please refer to the research and achievements for our research progress.

-As we will build based on such as these studies, this is likely to shed new light on our knowledge of the compilation of the Lotus Sutra and the development of its traditions.
+As we will build based on such studies, this is likely to shed new light on our knowledge of the compilation of the Lotus Sutra and the development of its traditions.
 Deeper research into the SP enables us to better resolve the problems posed by the SP and the Chinese Lotus Sutra.